Resilient Coasts for Salmon is part of the PSF

 Design Workshop

 A design workshop held on March 8, 2022, provided the opportunity for a larger group of partners to meet on site and then participate in collaborative design activities at the Comox Valley Regional District (CVRD) boardroom.
-Participants included representatives from Planning and Parks of the CVRD, the K’ómoks First Nation, Project Watershed, Northwest Hydraulic Consultants, Hapa Collaborative, Paul de Greeff Landscape Architect, Stewardship Centre for BC’s Green Shores team and the Pacific Salmon Foundation.
-The objective of this workshop was to review site conditions and context and to consider possible Green Shores design concepts such as restoration of the estuary salt marsh, removal of invasives and planting of native vegetation, bank stabilization, and stormwater management to limit the movement of parking lot surface contaminants into the aquatic environment.
+Participants included representatives from Planning and Parks of the CVRD, the K’ómoks First Nation, Project Watershed, Guardians of our Salish Estuaries, Northwest Hydraulic Consultants, Hapa Collaborative, Paul de Greeff Landscape Architect, Stewardship Centre for BC’s Green Shores team and the Pacific Salmon Foundation.
+The objective of this workshop was to review site conditions and context, and discuss potential restoration strategies using Green Shores principles.
+Some ideas included restoration of the estuary salt marsh by removal of invasives, planting of native vegetation, tidal channel creation, and bank stabilization, and stormwater management to limit the movement of parking lot surface contaminants into the aquatic environment.
 These ideas will be taken forward by the design team of Hapa Collaborative while using coastal engineering studies from Northwest Hydraulics Consultants.

 Project Concept

 A project concept has now been developed by landscape architects Hapa Collaborative based on the collaborative workshop held in March 2022.
-The concept take inputs from CVRD departments of Parks and Planning, the K’ómoks First Nation, Guardians of Mid-Island Estuaries, Project Watershed, Northwest Hydraulic Consultants, Paul de Greeff Landscape Architect, Stewardship Centre for BC, and Pacific Salmon Foundation.
+The concept takes input from CVRD departments of Parks and Planning, the K’ómoks First Nation, Guardians of our Salish Estuaries, Project Watershed, Northwest Hydraulic Consultants, Paul de Greeff Landscape Architect, Stewardship Centre for BC, and Pacific Salmon Foundation.

 Existing conditions (left) and project concept (right) for Dyke Road Park.
 Credits: Project Watershed and Hapa Collaborative.